bigjosh/troxes-zoe-flasher/README.md

-Two switch the UV LEDs on, we use IRLB8721 N-chan MOSFETS on the low side of the ganged LEDs.
+To switch the UV LEDs on, we use IRLB8721 N-chan MOSFETS on the low side of the ganged LEDs.